+Greetings.
+I’m Dave, an amateur astronomer, just enjoying the beautiful and rare dark skies of a rural community.
 Pictures and musings about astrophotography are on the Blog pages, so head right over there unless this is your first visit.

 Still here?
 Check this out: My Adirondack Story.
 It’s a 5 minute audio file.
 After you listen, do head over to the My Adirondack Story website to check out other great stories of life in the Adirondacks!

-Introduction: Star gazing in the Adirondacks
+Stargazing in the Adirondacks

 I started this blog to chronicle my adventures, share some photos, and perhaps even offer a few viewing and equipment tips as I fumble my way through this hobby of amateur astronomy.
 And so enticed was I upon gleaning the Great Ring Nebula (M57) – my first “deep sky object”, that I set aside our 4 1/2″ Newtonian in favor of a new 8″ Schmidt-Cassegrain telescope – a Celestron CPC-800 XLT.